 After I stenciled wings onto chocolate cookies I piped the body.
 I used a Star Piping Tip and stiff royal icing colored with a little bit of cocoa powder and brown food coloring.

-HOW MUCH COCOA POWDER CAN I ADD?
-I usually add 1tbsp per one cup or royal icing.
+HOW MUCH COCOA POWDER CAN I ADD TO ROYAL ICING?
+I usually add 1 tablespoon per one cup or royal icing.

-With white royal icing, about 20 second consistency pipe white dots around the edges.
-Then let the icing dry, for about 4 hours.
+Then with white royal icing, about 20 second consistency pipe white dots around the edges.
+Let the icing dry, for about 4 hours.

 PAINT WITH EDIBLE LUSTER DUST

 Before you can paint the butterfly body with an edible luster dust royal icing has to dry.

 - In a small dish mix a little bit of dry edible gold luster dust with a few drops of lemon extract (use a dropper).
 Using food only paint brush paint dry royal icing.
 Let dry for 5 minutes.

 There are number of ways you can package cookies.
 I individually heat sealed my decorated butterfly cookies in clear poly bags.
 Then I nested them into treat boxes.

 TO MAKE COLORFUL MONARCH BUTTERFLY COOKIES YOU NEED

 - Favorite Decorating Tools – all the tools for this project can be found here, or otherwise linked below